pjay79/BarsAppAmplify/README.md

 - on adding a bar as a favourite, the refetchQuery does not work when UserBarsList is initially empty, the UserBarsList requires an initial refetch to load first items, but seems to work thereafter

-- when deleting bars, if only 1 bar is left in the UserBarsList, and error is thrown with a yellow screen warning on deleting this last item (temporary fix added to prevent delete in this case):
+- when deleting bars, if only 1 bar is left in the UserBarsList, an error is thrown with a yellow screen warning on deleting this last item (temporary fix added to prevent delete in this case):

 ```
 Possible Unhandled Promise Rejection: (id: 0): Error: GraphQL error: RequestItem keys '$[tables][bar-rndmxxybyjfv5lvzou3767zbte]' can't be empty'